jutzig/github-release-plugin/README.md

 These credentials can be overridden by setting `username` and `password` as system properties.

-Thanks to a contribution from rowanseymour you can also use your API token by adding it as `<privateKey>` to your server definition in the `settings.xml`.

 Additional Parameters:

  * `-Dgithub.draft=true` creates the release in draft state
  * `-Dgithub.commitish=release/1.0.0` allows to specify a commitsh
+ * `-Dgithub.apitoken=API_TOKEN` allows to set github api token instead of providing it in settings.xml
+ * `-Dgithub.username=GITHUB_USERNAME` allows to set github username instead of providing it in settings.xml
+ * `-Dgithub.password=GITHUB_PASSWORD` allows to set github password instead of providing it in settings.xml

 The plugin is available on Maven central